| |

 But there’s also no getting around the fact that it’s our job to teach our kids to make healthy choices, expose them to the joys of real food, and sometimes, teach them to eat things because they’re good for them, even if they don’t like them.

-It’s a seriously tough job sometimes though.
+It’s a seriously tough job sometimes, though.

 4 Tips To Get Your Kids Eating Real Food

 1. Limit the junk food that comes into the house.
-It’s easy to load up on chips and crackers for snacks, but it makes it too easy for kids to skip the vegetables at meal time, and wait until those snacks come out.
+It’s easy to load up on chips and crackers for snacks, but it is too easy for kids to skip the vegetables at mealtime and wait until those snacks come out.
 Try carrot sticks, fruit, and green smoothies instead.
 You may even be surprised to find your kids like kale chips – because it’s hard to resist a crispy snack – even if it is made from a leafy green vegetable!
 One of our favorites is tropical green smoothie popsicles.
-The kids don’t even realize they’re eating kale!For yummy treats that are still healthy, we like to make healthy no-bake treats that seem like junk food, but are full of nutrition.
+The kids don’t even realize they’re eating kale!
+For yummy treats that are still healthy, we like to make healthy, no-bake treats that seem like junk food but are full of nutrition.

 3. Give them bite-sized portions of new food to try.